-A. Dimensions of Scientific Paradigms1.
-The Goal of the Activity
+1. The Goal of the Activity

+It is important to recall that different people within a field may have different goals.
 The first dimension of the structure with which to understand psychology is the goal of that scientific activity.
-In the last chapter we saw that the types of questions which are asked and the types of answers which are accepted vary as a function of the goals of the researcher.
+In Chapter 2 we saw that the types of questions which are asked and the types of answers which are accepted vary as a function of the goals of the researcher.
 Generally basic research, or research to understand nature, will be used as the illustration, but it is not the only possible goal.